giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>MachineDeploymentStatus defines the observed state of MachineDeployment.</p>
+<p>Version defines the desired Kubernetes version.
+This field is meant to be optionally used by bootstrap providers.</p>

 </div>